 2. Fill A Blank Wall With Fabric Wall Art

 Do you have a really big empty space above your furniture or in a hallway?
 I know how expensive it can be to purchase art or sculptures to fill the gap.
 That is why I was super excited to find this tutorial!
 Not only is it inexpensive, you can also customize your colour palette and…hold on to your seats…change it by season or when you just feel like it!
 How freaking awesome is that?
-If you don’t want to build your own frame, you can purchase a solid wooden frame and beautiful fabric art on Amazon.
+If you don’t want to build your own frame, you can purchase a click here and beautiful click here art on Amazon.

 3. Make Your Home Cozy With 10 Minute Pillow Covers

 Nothing says homey like pillows.
 Not only are they useful for rest and relaxation but they can also add dimension and colour to an otherwise dull room.
 Here is a quick way to add a splash to any room.
-I love that you can buy a 4 pack of different Decorative Throw Pillow Cases for those of us with little time and few skills.
+I love that you can buy a 4 pack of different click here for those of us with little time and few skills.

 4. Improve The Air Quality